 Julieta Trevino Sherk, PLA, ASLA

-Professor Sherk is a professional landscape architect and an associate professor teaching landscape design at the NC State College of Agriculture and Life Sciences, in the Department of Horticultural Science and is an associate faculty in the Landscape Architecture department at the College of Design where she teaches during summer sessions.
+Professor Sherk is a professional landscape architect and an professor teaching landscape design at the NC State College of Agriculture and Life Sciences, in the Department of Horticultural Science and is a faculty in the Landscape Architecture department at the College of Design where she teaches during summer sessions.

 Landscape Design & Architecture Courses